chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 The resulting tables and objects would resemble `stk_request`.

+## Prompting Process

+When creating a new concept, prompt the user in the following way:

+- Do you want to start with a normal table or a partitioned table?
+- Do you want to include the stk_entity_uu column?
+Yes if this table is involved in accounting.
+- Do you want to include the record_json column?
+Yes if this table will include metadata in the form of json.
+...
+- Perform these prompts for each of the below sample table 'prompts:'

 ## Normal Sample Table

 This section represents a template for creating a new chuck-stack concept that does not use partitioning (aka normal table).
 The below SQL code does the following: